-- 1. Have an earned doctorate or terminal degree from a regionally accredited institution. - Have a master's degree from a regionally accredited institution and extraordinary teaching and/or scholarly skills that qualify the faculty member to teach and advise in a specific area of expertise.
-The faculty may also serve on graduate committees and will receive the status Associate Graduate Faculty.
+- 1. Have an earned doctorate or terminal degree from a regionally accredited institution. - 2.
+Have a master's degree from a regionally accredited institution and extraordinary teaching and/or scholarly skills that qualify the faculty member to teach and advise in a specific area of expertise.
+The faculty may also serve on graduate committees.